LostByteSoft/ConvertAACtoAC3/readme.md

 ---------------------------------------------

 	extract SRTfromMKV_choosefile.sh
-	extract SRTfromMKV_samefolder.sh
+		-Exttract SRT files from a video, only extract first SRT if many present. extract SRTfromMKV_samefolder.sh
-		Exttract SRT files from a video, only extract first SRT if many present.
+		-Exttract SRT files from all video files in folder.

 test files:
 ---------------------------------------------

 	testfile.aac51.mkv
-		Audio in .mp4a (aac 6 ch), so you can test with this file for convert, extract or turn.
+		-Audio in .mp4a (aac 6 ch), so you can test with this file for convert, extract or turn.

 Others files:
 ---------------------------------------------

 	turn-video-90.sh
-		Turn an video 90 deg angle.
+		-Turn an video 90 deg angle.
 		-The video was turned the audio was copied.

 ---------------------------------------------